-4-H Horticulture & Plant Science Premiums - \$3 - \$2 - \$1
+4-H Horticulture & Plant Science

-1. Entries will be limited to one project per class from each county.
+- 1. Entries will be limited to one project per class from each county.
 Examples of acceptable exhibits are listed below.
 Plants, photographs or other visual aids are necessary for most projects.
-The class will be governed by the following:
+The class will be governed by the following: - a.
+Exhibits will be judged on the quality of the primary (horticulture) project work. - b.

-b.
 All plants exhibited MUST have been grown by the 4-Hers for at least 6 months.
-Exceptions will be made with terrariums, dish gardens and annual and vegetable bucket gardens which may have been grown for a shorter period of time.

-c.
-Items improperly entered will be disqualified.
+Exceptions will be made with terrariums, dish gardens and annual and vegetable bucket gardens which may have been grown for a shorter period of time. - c.
+Items improperly entered will be disqualid.

-d.
 Exhibits entered with pesticide residue will be disqualified and disposed of.